Echoes93/fullstack-challenge/README.md

 Given that API server holds data at runtime, rather than in external db or on disk - such hot image swap would destroy all imported data.

 ## Backend
-This is basic Express server, with only 2 exposed routes:
+This is a basic [Express](https://expressjs.com/) server, with only 2 exposed routes:
  - POST "/search", accepts { query: string, limit: number } body.
 Default values are: { query: "", limit: 20 };
  - POST "/import", accepts Content-Type: "multipart/form-data" with boundary.
 File must have ".csv" extension;